-The Associate Vice-President, Human Resources (the "Associate Vice President") oversees pension benefit administration.
-This includes ensuring compliance with the pension plan bylaws and regulatory filing requirements, management of pension and membership data, record maintenance, oversight of pension benefit payments, and plan member communications.
-The Associate Vice-President liaises with the pension plan actuary, external benefit service providers, and representatives of the various employee groups.
+The Associate Vice-President, Human Resources (the "Associate Vice-President") is responsible for pension administration.
+This includes ensuring compliance with the pension plan bylaws and regulatory filing requirements, management of pension and membership data, record maintenance, plan member communications, contribution remittances, and pension benefit payments.

 Pension benefit administration functions are carried out by the staff in the Human Resources, Pension Plans and Benefits Sector.
-Key responsibilities include processing plan member entitlements, managing administrative requirements and submitting annual regulatory filings.
+Key responsibilities of the sector include liaising with the pension plan actuary, external benefit service providers, and representatives of the various employee groups; processing plan member entitlements; managing administrative requirements; and submitting annual regulatory filings.
 The Pension Plans and Benefits Sector is also the central communication point for pension plan members, providing information sessions and advising employees regarding retirement.

-KEY ACCOMPLISHMENTS AND ACTIVITIES IN 2019 INCLUDED:
+KEY ACCOMPLISHMENTS AND ACTIVITIES IN 2020 INCLUDED: